chico-unified-school-district/Update-CrOSAttendanceAward/README.md

 - `data/GSuite-Export-yyyy-MM-dd.csv`
   - reused if it already exists for the day
   - old files older than 1 day are removed at runtime

 ## Update Log

 - `log/award-log-yyyy-MM-dd.csv`
-  - columns: `id,sn,ou`
+  - columns: `id,sn,srcOU,targOU`
   - only created when at least one OU change is detected
-   - old log files older than 1 day are removed at runtime
+  - **all existing log files are removed at the start of each run** before the new log is written

 ---